MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ---
-title: "Address Sanitizer"
+title: "AddressSanitizer"
-description: "Top-level description of the Address Sanitizer feature for Microsoft Visual C++." ms.date: 02/05/2021
+description: "Top-level description of the AddressSanitizer feature for Microsoft Visual C++." ms.date: 02/05/2021
-f1_keywords: ["ASan","sanitizers","Address Sanitizer","memory safety","heap buffer overflow", "stack buffer overflow", "double free", "use after free", "type mismatch"] help viewer_keywords: ["ASan","Address Sanitizer","compiling for Address Sanitizer","clang_rt","Clang runtime","ASan runtime", "VS integration"]
+f1_keywords: ["ASan","sanitizers","AddressSanitizer","Address Sanitizer","memory safety","heap buffer overflow", "stack buffer overflow", "double free", "use after free", "type mismatch"] help viewer_keywords: ["ASan","AddressSanitizer","Address Sanitizer","compiling for AddressSanitizer","clang_rt","Clang runtime","ASan runtime", "VS integration"]
 ---

-# Address Sanitizer
+# AddressSanitizer

 ## Overview

 The C & C++ languages are powerful, but can suffer from a class of bugs that affect **program correctness** and **program security**.
-Starting with Visual Studio 2019 16.9 the Microsoft Visual C++ compiler and IDE supports the Address Sanitizer.
+Starting with Visual Studio 2019 16.9 the Microsoft Visual C++ compiler and IDE supports the AddressSanitizer.
 This compiler and runtime technology will light up [hard-to-find bugs](#error-types) with **zero false positives**.

 Use this feature to reduce your time spent on: